 “Each semester, I had a meeting with them to discuss which classes I should take and what approach and direction I should go.
 They were always honest and gave me good feedback.”

 Brown grew up in Fort Lauderdale, Florida, where he was a multi-sport athlete in football, basketball and track and field in high school.

 He was a defensive end on the 1997 Penguins team under head coach Jim Tresell, now YSU president.
 The team finished 13-2 and beat McNeese State, 10-9, in the Division I-AA (now Football Championship Subdivision) championship game.

 After graduating with a bachelor’s degree in communications in 1999, Brown was excited to return to YSU and become the first person in his immediate family to earn a master’s degree.

 “I am an alumnus forever,” he said.
 “I always thought YSU was a good school.
 It’s been great to go back and get my graduate degree.
 Initially, I wanted to be a news anchor.
 It didn’t work out.
 I don’t think I have the look.”

-OMBA 6923: Corporate Financial Management was Brown’s favorite course in the online MBA in Finance program curriculum.
+OMBA 6923: Corporate Financial Management was Brown’s favorite course in the online MBA – General program curriculum.

 “When we finished our last assignment in the course, we had to call the professor, talk through it, get feedback and make sure we understood,” he said.
 “That was great.
 I loved it.
 As far as reading financials and understanding them, it was quite helpful.